 Intermediate & Advanced

-These courses provide you with hands-on workshops, code samples, case studies, and domain-focused training that will help you get the most out of your code on Intel architecture.
+Access hands-on workshops, code samples, case studies, and domain-focused training to get the most out of your code on Intel architecture.
 We also encourage you to check out the Intel® Software Innovator and Intel® Black Belt Software Developer programs.

 Multi-Channel DRAM (MCDRAM) on Intel Xeon Phi Products – Analysis Methods and Tools

-How to Detect Intel® Advanced Vector Extensions 512 Support (Intel Xeon Phi Processor)
+How to Detect Intel AVX 512 Support (Intel Xeon Phi Processor)

 Scale your Application Across Shared and Distributed Memory